Iloilo River Esplanade: Opening and extensions

 The transformation of the boulevard was the initial part of a larger project to provide both sides of the Iloilo River with esplanades catering primarily to pedestrians.
 On August 18, 2012, the first phase of the project was opened to the public and cost ₱58.7 million.
 The esplanade was 1.2 km between Iloilo Diversion (Sen. Benigno Aquino Jr. Avenue) and Carpenter bridges in Mandurriao district.
 The project was eventually expanded into the 2.6 km Esplanade 2 on the other side of the river in Molo district, creating a walk-friendly loop between the two bridges.

 In 2017, more phases of the project were funded and constructed by the Department of Public Works and Highways (DPWH), and they were completed in 2020, with a total length of 9.035 km and a total cost of ₱1.12 billion.
 The Iloilo River Esplanade became the longest linear park in the country with a total of thirteen phases and that traverses through five of the seven Iloilo City districts: Molo, Mandurriao, La Paz, Lapuz, and the City Proper.
 However, the city government announced in 2018 that it would no longer allow the extension of the Iloilo River Esplanade project towards the mouth of the river, citing the discovery that many corporations use the area and would be impacted if the project continued up to the Parola area in the City Proper.

 In April 2022, the DPWH began the construction of the initial ₱1.4-billion road project, which was designed as an alternate route from Iloilo City to towns in southern Iloilo province, connecting Barangay Tabucan in Mandurriao, Iloilo City to Barangay Cagbang in Oton.
 The project, later known as the Iloilo Sunset Boulevard, also included a 1.58 km extension of the city's esplanade network.
 The boulevard, completed at a total cost of about ₱2.26 billion, was officially opened to the public in January 2025.
 A 240 m connectivity section from Esplanade 1 to the boulevard, which includes a proposed footbridge, was also introduced by the DPWH.
 However, as of September 2025, the project has been postponed due to permitting and environmental concerns.

 Sections and phases

-As of 2024, there are a total of 13 sections of the Iloilo River Esplanade.
+As of 2026, there are a total of 13 completed sections of the Iloilo River Esplanade.